Syncano/syncano-js/README.md

 ```

 Once you have created your initial object, all subsequent calls will be scoped under the initial object, until a new one is created.
 This should eliminate confusion around what your objects currently are responsible for.

-#### Account.Instance vs Instance Scope

-It is important to note the difference between the Account Scope `instance` method, and the Instance scope.  `account.instance` allows you to manage _every_ instance in your Syncano account.
-This is something you need to be very cautious with, as the permissions are completely open with your `accountKey`.
-We recommend using this server side to act as a proxy to Syncano.

-The Instance scope, however, uses the `apiKey` and should be used from your applications client side.

 ### General Syncano Object Info